Dm-Rb/OpenProjectNotificator_tg_bot/README.md

     Specify the token in the .env file in the OPENPROJECT_USER_API_KEY variable

     Note: This account will serve as a service account.
 The access token will be used for making requests to the OpenProject API to obtain more detailed information not contained in the webhook body.

+Bot Launch
+bash

+python run.py

+🔧 Usage

+    Getting Started: User starts the bot with the /start command

+    Registration: Bot requests OpenProject login and saves the OpenProject login → Telegram ID mapping

+    Notifications: When updates occur in OpenProject, the bot automatically sends notifications:

+        Brief description of the change

+        Link to the task/project

+        Information about the author of the change